-Princeton University’s Innovations for Successful Societies research centre, specialising in government reform and institution-building, is working on a new study around how democracies can defend elections against disinformation.
+4C Strategies has supported Princeton University’s Innovations for Successful Societies research centre, specialising in government reform and institution-building, in producing a new study on how democracies can defend elections against disinformation.

-One part of the study focuses on how Sweden defended its 2018 election against the threat of foreign influence, and will cover best practices and lessons learned.
-It will be made publicly available, taught in graduate-level university courses, and shared with a network of election management authorities and other public servants worldwide.
+One part of the study focuses on how Sweden defended its 2018 election against the threat of foreign influence, and covers best practices and lessons learned.
+The study will be taught in graduate-level university courses, as well as shared with a network of election management authorities and other public servants worldwide.

-Princeton University has reached out to 4C Strategies to draw on its experience working with elections on a local, national and international level.
-Edwin Sönnergren, Consultant and expert in election resilience at 4C Strategies, shares some insight on the topic.
+Princeton University reached out to 4C Strategies to draw on its experience working with elections on a local, national and international level.
+Jonatan Jürisoo, Senior Consultant and expert in election resilience at 4C Strategies, shares some insight on the topic.

-Hi Edwin, why is it important to have a resilient election process?
+Hi Jonatan, why is it important to have a resilient election process?

 A healthy electoral system, with minimal disruptions, is a basic function of democracy.
 Interruptions and mistakes can end up reducing confidence in the democratic system itself.